fbpx

 Mesothelioma Pain-Relief Surgery

-The purpose of pain-relief surgery for mesothelioma is to drain excess fluid and reduce symptoms.
+Mesothelioma pain-relief surgery is not an aggressive type of surgery.
+This type of surgery can drain excess fluid and reduce symptoms.
 Fluid often builds up in the thin linings where mesothelioma forms, and doctors can drain the fluid to relieve pressure.
 Doctors recommend these procedures to help patients improve their quality of life.

 Thoracentesis (for pleural mesothelioma) removes excess fluid from inside the pleural cavity around the lungs.
 Paracentesis (for peritoneal mesothelioma) removes fluid from inside the peritoneal lining in the abdominal cavity.